We were the Family, and Foxlowe was our home.

 Reviews of Foxlowe

-‘This fable will lure you in – then cut to the kill’ Sarah Perry, Guardian
+‘Will lure you in – then cut to the kill’ Sarah Perry, Guardian

 ‘Meticulously conceived and darkly compelling.
 Underpinning the claustrophobic horror is a parable of unchecked sibling rivalry, a girl’s desperate need for motherly love and the knotted consequences of childhood trauma’ Observer